SevenPicoComponents/terraform-aws-dynamic-subnets/README.md

 cover `max_subnet_count` private and public subnets (when both are enabled, which is the default), with the private subnets being allocated out of the lower half of the reservation and the public subnets allocated out of the upper half.

+Note that this means that, for example, in a region with 4 availability zones, if you specify only 3 availability zones in `var.availability_zones`, this module will still reserve CIDRs for the 4th zone.
+This is so that if you later want to expand into that zone, the existing subnet CIDR assignments will not be disturbed.
+If you do not want to reserve these CIDRs, set `max_subnet_count` to the number of zones you are actually using.

 ## Usage

 **IMPORTANT:** We do not pin modules to versions in our examples because of the difficulty of keeping the versions in the documentation in sync with the latest released versions.